njsilbiger/Coding_open_notebook/_posts/2017-02-07-LinearModels.md

 summary(mod)
 ```

-The anova function displays the ANOVA table for your model displays your coefficients, standard error values, and p-values for your various independent variables (as well as some other useful information).
+The anova function displays the ANOVA table for your model and summary displays your coefficients, standard error values, and p-values for your various independent variables, r2 values and some other useful information.

 ----------
 **Plotting your results**